-The Department became Nationally Accredited through the Commission on Accreditation for Enforcement Law Agencies (CALEA) in November of 2013.
-In November of 2016 the department received its first re-accreditation at an Advanced level.
-Compliance was proven in 484 professional standards that cover and Procedures, Management, Operations, and Support Services.
+The Department became Nationally Accredited through the Commission on Accreditation for Law Enforcement Agencies (CALEA) in November of 2013. department has received re-accreditation at an Advanced level in 2016 and again in 2020.
+Compliance has to be proven in 484 professional standards that cover Policy and Procedures, Management, Operations, and Support